Sous Vide Chicken Thighs

 Tender and Juicy – Cook 165º F 2-3 hours

-What To Do With Sous Vide Chicken Thighs
+How To Serve Sous Vide Chicken Thighs

 At our house we tend to just enjoy them as is, but it is also a great way to meal prep and get ahead for the week.
 Here are a few great recipes to use leftover chicken thighs for.